DataDog/documentation/content/en/real_user_monitoring/session_replay/mobile/privacy_options.md

 ### Mask all text elements

-By default, the `mask all` setting is enabled for all data. this setting enabled, all text content on screen is replaced with X's.
+By default, the `mask all` setting is enabled for all data.
+With this setting enabled, all text content on screen is replaced with X's, as shown below.

+{{< img src="real_user_monitoring/session_replay/mobile/masking-mode-mask-all.png" alt="What your application screen may resemble when `mask all` is enabled." style="width:60%;">}}

 {{< tabs >}}
 {{% tab "Android" %}}